Iconiq2/WD-FinalExam/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project- its about my projects
-- Whats the purpose
+- Whats the purpose- to see what we've accomplished throughout this semester
-- What are key components
+- What are key components- contacts, list of projects and so on
-- What technology used and how it is used
+- What technology used and how it is used- html, css

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- navigations
 - Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->